The History of Mardi Gras

 What is Mardi Gras all about ?

 Mardi Gras centers around the theme of having a festival before the Lenten season.
 This starts on the 12th day after Christmas, which is January 6th and goes through the day before Ash Wednesday, which is always 46 days before Easter.
 This last day of the festival is known as Mardi Gras, which means in French, Fat Tuesday.
-Fat ( gras) and Tuesday (Mardi).History of Fat Tuesday around the world
+Fat ( gras) and Tuesday (Mardi) More about the Mardi Gras around the world

 Through history during this festival there have been all kinds of feasts, Masquerade balls and parades, to have a good time before we go into a serious time of sacrifice durning the lenten season.